-Aarskog-Scott syndrome is a genetic disorder that affects the development of many parts of the body.
+Aarskog-Scott syndrome is a genetic disorder that affects the development of many parts of the body, most commonly the head and face, the hands and feet, and the genitals and urinary system (genitourinary tract).
 This condition mainly affects males, although females may have mild features of the syndrome.

 People with Aarskog-Scott syndrome often have distinctive facial features, such as widely spaced eyes (hypertelorism), a small nose, a long area between the nose and mouth (philtrum), and a widow's peak hairline.
 They frequently have mild to moderate short stature during childhood, but their growth usually catches up with that of their peers during puberty.
 Hand abnormalities are common in this syndrome and include short fingers (brachydactyly), curved pinky fingers (fifth finger clinodactyly), webbing of the skin between some fingers (cutaneous syndactyly), and a single crease across the palm.
+Affected individuals can also have wide, flat feet with broad, rounded toes.
 Other abnormalities in people with Aarskog-Scott syndrome include heart defects and a split in the upper lip (cleft lip) with or without an opening in the roof of the mouth (cleft palate).

 Most males with Aarskog-Scott syndrome have a shawl scrotum, in which the scrotum surrounds the penis instead of hanging below.
 Less often, they have undescended testes (cryptorchidism) or a soft out-pouching around the belly-button (umbilical hernia) or in the lower abdomen (inguinal hernia).

 The intellectual development of people with Aarskog-Scott syndrome varies widely.
-Some may have mild learning and behavior problems, while others have normal intelligence.
-In rare cases, severe intellectual disability has been reported.
+Most individuals with Aarskog-Scott syndrome have normal intelligence; however, some may have mild learning and behavior problems, and in rare cases, severe intellectual disability has been reported.

 Aarskog-Scott syndrome is believed to be a rare disorder; however, its prevalence is unknown because mildly affected people may not be diagnosed.

-Mutations in the FGD1 gene lead to the production of an abnormally functioning protein.
-These mutations disrupt Cdc42 signaling, leading to the wide variety of abnormalities that occur in people with Aarskog-Scott syndrome.
+Variants in the FGD1 gene lead to the production of an abnormally functioning protein.
+These variants disrupt Cdc42 signaling, leading to the wide variety of abnormalities that occur in people with Aarskog-Scott syndrome.

-Only about 20 percent of people with this disorder have identifiable mutations in the FGD1 gene.
+Only about 20 percent of people with this disorder have identifiable variants in the FGD1 gene.
 The cause of Aarskog-Scott syndrome in other affected individuals is unknown.

 Other Names for This Condition